-- mode [{str, None}] Specify the image's color format.
+[str] Specify the image's color format.
 If None (default), the mode is inferred from the array's shape and dtype.
-Possible modes can be found at: https://pillow.readthedocs. io/en/stable/handbook/concepts.html#modes - format [{str, None}] Optional format override.
+Possible modes can be found at: https://pillow.readthedocs.io/en/stable/handbook/concepts.html#modes

+[str] Optional format override.
 If omitted, the format to use is determined from the filename extension.
-If a file object was used instead of a filename, this parameter must always be used. - kwargs [...]
-Extra arguments to pass to pillow.
-If a writer doesn't recognise an option, it is silently ignored.
-The available options are described in pillow's image format documentation for each writer.
+If a file object was used instead of a filename, this parameter must always be used.